-The Integration Capacity Analysis13 provides information on the distribution system's hosting capacity and informs interconnection applicants about project siting and sizing.
-The Distribution Resources Plan Working Group anticipate that, with the Integration Capacity Analysis, developers should be able to submit a Rule 21 Fast Track application for distributed energy resource interconnection up to the identified Integration Capacity Analysis value at the proposed point of interconnection and bypass those Screens representing criteria the Integration Capacity Analysis has already evaluated.14 Further, the values identified at a point of connection are expected to replace and/or supplement the size limitations in the Fast Track eligibility criteria and be able to address and/or improve upon the Fast Track technical Screens, which are now included in the Integration Capacity Analysis method.
-Hence, Interconnection customers should be able to use the Integration Capacity Analysis value at their point of interconnection to establish whether a proposed project will pass these technical Screens.15
+The Integration Capacity Analysis provides information on the distribution system's hosting capacity and informs interconnection applicants about project siting and sizing.
+The Distribution Resources Plan Working Group anticipate that, with the Integration Capacity Analysis, developers should be able to submit a Rule 21 Fast Track application for distributed energy resource interconnection up to the identified Integration Capacity Analysis value at the proposed point of interconnection and bypass those Screens representing criteria the Integration Capacity Analysis has already evaluated.
+Further, the values identified at a point of connection are expected to replace and/or supplement the size limitations in the Fast Track technical Screens, which are now included in the Integration Capacity Analysis method.
+Hence, Interconnection customers should be able to use the Integration Capacity Analysis value at their point of interconnection to establish whether a proposed project will pass these technical Screens.